Call us now:

 DTV (Destination Thailand Visa)

-Although the DTV is valid for 180 days and targets remote workers, it is legally classified as a tourist category under Thai immigration law.
+Although the DTV visa is designed for remote workers, it is still classified under tourist visas and does not grant long-term residency status, which is why it is not eligible for bank account opening.
 Banks treat it identically to standard tourist visas in compliance assessments.
-As of January 2025, no major Thai bank has been observed accepting DTV holders for account opening in Thailand.
+As of January 2026, no major Thai bank has been observed accepting DTV holders for account opening in Thailand.
 This applies regardless of the applicant’s profile or financial strength.
-Some accredited Muay Thai gyms and cooking schools with established banking relationships may facilitate account opening for their DTV students through institutional guarantees.
-This service typically costs 3,000 to 5,000 THB and requires extensive documentation from the school.
-However, this remains an exception, not standard practice.

 Non-ED visas